fixthestatusquo/proca/docs/config.md

 the main behaviour

+- `config.component.widget.fav: boolean`.
+If true, a floating action button is displayed when form is not.
+It is available for all screen sizes.
 - `config.component.widget.mobileVersion: boolean`.
 If true, a floating action button is displayed when form is not.
 It is available for all screen sizes.
 (It has nothing to do with mobile version anymore).
   Deprecated: Activates a mobile layout version - if true, a floating action button is displayed instead of the normal widget on mobile screens only, and the widget steps are displayed (after the click) on full screen.
 - `config.component.widget?.autoStart: boolean`. default true. used to not automatically display the widget. see portal Clickify below